-The Friends and LLC has adopted FASB ASU 2020-07 Not-for-Profit Entities (Topic 958): Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets for the year ended December 31, 2022.
-This ASU increases the transparency of contributed nonfinancial assets through enhanced presentation and disclosure and requires nonfinancial assets to be presented as separate line items on the consolidated statements of activities.
+The Friends and LLC follow FASB ASU 958: Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets which increases the transparency of contributed nonfinancial assets through enhanced presentation and disclosure and requires nonfinancial assets to be presented as separate line items on the consolidated statements of activities.
 In addition, the standard requires additional disclosures to include description, valuation techniques, and disaggregation of amounts by contributed category.
-Adoption of the new standard does not have a material impact on the Friends' consolidated financial statements.

 Non-financial contributions are reflected as support with offsetting expense in the accompanying consolidated financial statements at estimated value where an objective valuation basis is available.
-During 2022 and 2021 various goods and services were donated for fund-raising activities and support services.
+During 2023 and 2022, various goods and services were donated for fund-raising activities and support services.
 Contributed goods are recognized at the cost to purchase at the time of the donation.
-The approximate value of these goods and services was \$11,000 and \$24,800 for the years ended December 31, 2022 and 2021, respectively.
+The approximate value of these goods and services was \$31,900 and \$11,000 for the years ended December 31, 2023 and 2022, respectively.

 A substantial number of volunteers donate their time to assist the Friends in its programs and fundraising activities.
-During the years ended December 31, 2022 and 2021, approximately 8,000 and 4,100 hours have been donated, respectively.
+During the years ended December 31, 2023 and 2022, approximately 8,800 and 8,000 hours have been donated, respectively.
 No amounts have been reflected in the accompanying consolidated statements for these donated services, as no objective basis is available to measure the value of such services.